jamesengleback/P450_Assay_Development/PlateSelection/README.md

 ![alltraces](2018_PlateAssayResultsAllOn2.png)
 Looks like I chose a lot of very similar colors, which isn't very insightful.
 I'll do something more numeric in a bit.

+## Analysis
+#### Aim:
+I'm looking for the effect of plate type on scattering.
+I also scanned the plates before and after spinning them which might have an effect.
+I also varied protein concentration, so that's:
+* 6 plate type
+* 3 protein concentrations
+* Before and after centrifugation
+All in 16 replicates.
+Here's what I need to do:
+1. Split the data into ets of repeats
+2. Fit the scattering curve to it to get out my scattering metric
+3. Look for correlations between my factors above and the scattering